Kometa-Team/Kometa/docs/metadata/builders/trakt.md

 The expected input is a Trakt List URL.
 Multiple values are supported only as a list.

 The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.

+**Trakt Lists cannot be sorted through the API, but the list is always returned to the default list order if you own the list.**

 ```yaml
 collections: